smsharma/point-cloud-galaxy-diffusion/README.md

 ![MNIST](./notebooks/mnist_dark.png#gh-dark-mode-only)
 ![MNIST](./notebooks/mnist_light.png#gh-light-mode-only)

+> "It is in complex systems, ones in which we have little visibility of the chains of cause-consequences, that tinkering, bricolage, or similar variations of trial and error have been shown to vastly outperform the teleological — it is nature’s modus operandi" -NNT

 ## Description

 - The diffusion backbone is based on the implementation of a [variational diffusion model](https://github.com/google-research/vdm) ([blog post](https://blog.alexalemi.com/diffusion.html)).